Celebrity Cruises ship classes explained

 If you’re wondering what sets each of the Celebrity Cruises ship classes apart, this expert guide will provide you with all the information you need to know about the cruise line’s fantastic fleet.

 The four Celebrity Cruises ship classes all have something different to offer but are united in a number of ways, from being fitted out to the highest standards and boasting stunning guest spaces to offering first-rate, personalised service.

-As well as continuing to add to its fleet with innovative new builds, Celebrity Cruises is also in the midst of an extensive $500-million refurbishment programme known as the ‘Celebrity Revolution’.
+As well as continuing to add to its fleet with innovative new builds, Celebrity Cruises is also in the midst of an extensive $500-million refurbishment programme known as the ‘Celebrity Revolution’, which began with Celebrity Egde and Celebrity Flora.
+The line continues to revolutionise five of its ships with 500 A-list architects, designers, and engineers on board set to reimagine the entire fleet.

 Read on to discover what defines each one of the Celebrity Cruises ship classes as well as what makes each ship unique, such as when they can expect the revolution treatment – that’s if they haven’t already been transformed.